 We have blogged previously about why Estonia is a great location for FinTech.
 In the post-Brexit world UK FinTech's can leverage Estonia's highly competitive digital skills and environment to their advantage.

-Despite messages to the contrary, Brexit is a huge setback for the UK FinTech and Financial Services industries.
+Despite political and industry messages to the contrary, Brexit is a huge setback for the UK FinTech and Financial Services industries.

-Loss of passporting rights will make it more difficult and expensive for regulated FinTech’s to use the UK as base.
+Loss of passporting rights will make it more difficult for regulated FinTech’s to use the UK as base for pan-European business.
 Yes, the UK can seek to be recognised as ‘equivalent’ by the EU, but given long standing differences over regulation and infrastructure this is not guaranteed, indeed a fight for valuable business such as the European Banking Authority is more likely.

-Post-Brexit the UK will lose its safe data status under the Data Protection Directive, making it more difficult for personal data to move between the UK and EU (Article 25 restrictions).
-Again the UK can apply to be considered ‘adequate’ but this requires time.
+Post-Brexit the UK will also lose its safe data status under the Data Protection Directive, making it more difficult for personal data to move between the UK and EU (Article 25 restrictions).
+Again, the UK can apply to be considered ‘adequate’ but this requires time.

-Access to large scale EU projects such as PSD2 and the Single Digital Market just became more difficult, as it will be to secure global talent.
+Access to large scale EU projects such as PSD2 and the Single Digital Market just became more difficult and more expensive, as it will be to attract global talent.

 The UK has many durable fundamentals such as market size and expertise and can be expected to defend its share in segments such as Insurance and Asset Management, it may yet undercut and outperform the EU in certain areas, however FinTech is a dynamic, trust business.
 Uncertainty alone changes the game.

-In our previous post we identified the pillars of Estonia’s FinTech success as expertise in Cyber, Digital ID, Cashless society and e-Government.
+In our previous post we identified the pillars of Estonia’s FinTech success as expertise in Cyber, Digital ID, Cashless society and a supportive e-Government.

 The government too has introduced great new initiatives. e-Residency is now helping UK companies maintain continuity in the EU.
 Real Time Economy will soon make the existing digital ecosystem networked and real-time.